arobie/FlyBubble/README.md

 We have included the complete specifications for our Fly Disco Hardware.
 Some parts are essential to replicate in order to reproduce videos that can be processed using our analysis pipeline and pretrained trackers such as the recording chamber.
 Other parts can be easily subsituted with little impact on video quality such as the rolling cart.
 We have color coded the [parts list](FlyDiscoPartsList.xlsx) with green for essential, yellow for suggested, and no color for non-essential parts, but for completeness provided all the information.

-The 3D designs for the hardware were created with AutoDesk Inventor.
-They can be viewed with either:
+The [3D designs](DesignFiles/Drawings and CAD Fly Disco Hardware) for the hardware were created with AutoDesk Inventor.
+The [assembled 3D hardware](DesignFiles/BRANSON FLY DISCO TOP LEVEL ASSY.stp) can be viewed with the free software CAD Assisant
-1. CAD Assisant (free): file
-2. Autodesk viewer (web): file

 The following are the essenital items that require custom fabriction: